Are Pugs good with kids? Well, it’s evident adding a dog to your family is a serious matter that most dog owners are facing.

 The safety of your baby will be your priority.
 You must have a backup plan to avoid any worse situation.
 Try to relocate your Pugs to any other place of family member’s home until it fully trained.

 A pug will be a better choice for you and your baby if you are looking for a kid-friendly dog.
 Kids love the companionship and playing that are possible with the pugs because they love that too.
-But on the other hand, you must be trained and socialize them well before introducing them with new babies.
+But on the other hand, you must be trained and socialize them well before introducing them to new babies.

 To avoid any bad circumstances keep monitoring your pug and babies.
 Train your kids well that how to play and react with the pugs.
 Give both pugs and babies the same attention so your pugs are not being neglected and make any bad association with your kids.
 Let’s have fun!